PROJECT 2009-2 : STARTED MARCH 2009

 From the village ale house with its long sloping thatched roof to the town's tall half-timbered coaching inn, it is no cliché to say that Buckinghamshire has a wealth of historic public houses.
 Check out the old photographs in any local history book and you'll find them.
 Even the smallest hamlet had its beer house.

-The first step was to get the survey process right, experimenting first in Chesham, then
+The first step was to get the survey process right, experimenting first in Chesham, then in March 2009

-So it’s time to widen the search...
+So it was then time to widen the search...

 With two surveys under its belt, the project team had now set up the methodology - the "how to do it" Guide – and defined the survey forms that could be used to survey historic pubs and their buildings across Buckinghamshire.